 Sighted: Usually only one sighting per year and always males - 2002-Feb; 2005-Oct; 2006-Aug; 2007-Sept; 2008-Sept; 2009-Sept; 2010-Apr; 2012-Sept & Oct; 2013-Sept; 2016-Sept

-Known Larval Food Plants: Several species of the native Aristolochia and Pararistolochia praevenosa (but none thought to be growing this far south).
+Known Larval Food Plants: A number of species of the native Aristolochia (including Aristolochia meridionalis) and Pararistolochia praevenosa (but none are known to be growing this far south of Grafton).

-Clearwing Swallowtail male, feeding on our Rosemary flowers which show through its wings, 16 Sep 2016, 2.11 pm
+Clearwing Swallowtail male at Claire Cottage, feeding on Rosemary flowers which show through its wings, 16 Sep 2016, 2.11 pm

-The same male in our garden showing the beautiful red markings, 16 Sep 2016, 2.11 pm
+The same male in our garden showing the beautiful red markings, Claire Cottage, 16 Sep 2016, 2.11 pm

 We have only sighted males on our property.
 They have usually been in a hurry flying broadly in a southerly direction and usually not taking time out to feed.

 However our most recent sightings were exceptions – a male on 05/09/16 at 03.15 pm and another on 16/09/16 at 01.00 pm.
 Both days were warm and sunny with temperatures in the 18-20°C range.

 The first was feeding on Eriostemonaustralasius which was in full flower.
 The butterfly took flight before we could return with a camera.
 On this occasion it flew due north over our rainforest.